CorenGt/CorenGt/README.md

 Explainable Artificial Intelligence (XAI): Ensuring the interpretability and accuracy of the models developed.

-Generative AI and Large Language Models (LLMs): Developing and optimizing intelligent, adaptive and creative systems using frameworks such as Prompt Engineering and LangChain.
+Generative AI & LLMs: Developing and optimizing intelligent, adaptive and creative systems using frameworks such as Prompt Engineering

 Database Management: SQL knowledge